TrackerControl/PlatformControl/README.md

 # PlatformControl

-**Download and privacy analysis of iOS and Android apps at scale.**
+**Download and privacy analysis of iOS and Android apps at scale and over time.**

 The development of PlatformControl was led by Konrad Kollnig from the Computer Science Department, University of Oxford.